XTribe/xtribe_games_manager_framework/README.md

 #Building a manager

 Welcome to Xtribe games manager developing framework!
-Please follow the **Get Started** section steps to install locally a manager for your own Xtribe game.
+Please follow the **Quick Start** section steps to install locally a manager for your own Xtribe game.
 This manager is the starting point for developing your own manager, and the library included provide a set of useful tools to enhance creating experiments experience.
 Please refer to **Xtribe Manager API** section for details.

-#Get started
+#Quick Start
 - Make sure to have a recent version of [node.js](https://nodejs.org/) installed.
 - Create a directory to store your manager and copy **index.js** and **package.json** inside it.
 - From the directory you just created, run `npm-install` to install required libraries.
 This will create a 'node_modules' directory, containing Xtribe Manager Library (etsman) and the libraries it depends on.